 About the Villages

 Hambridge and Westport are set in lovely countryside on the edge of the Somerset levels and lie in the district of South Somerset.
-There is a thriving community spirit in the villages and the villages are fortunate to have a church, village hall, village school, village stores and pub alongside various clubs and societies which also run in the village.
+There is a thriving community spirit in the villages and the villages are fortunate to have a church, village hall, village school and pub alongside various clubs and societies which also run in the village.

 The village of Westport lies close to the disused Westport Canal and Hambridge lies close to its junction with the River Isle.